tytydraco/yessleep/out/The_Girl_I_see_on_my_commute_never_leaves_the_train_Part_2.md

 Zoe nodded as he continued to stare at me with fascination.

-“I haven’t seen on of your kind in so long.
+“I haven’t seen one of your kind in so long.
 My name’s Percy.”

 The lady with the Afro spoke next.
-“I’m Claire, it’s nice to meet you young man.”
+“I’m Claire, it’s nice to meet you, young man.”

 I looked at the guy with the leather jacket, expecting him to greet me.
 He looked me up and without a care in his face, and after a few seconds he told me his name.
 “Dex.
 Short for…I don’t really know.”